-Biliary Atresia in Children
+Biliary atresia in children

 The bile ducts may be abnormal when the baby is born (congenital).
 In some babies, the bile ducts may not form correctly while the baby is developing.
 A small number of babies with biliary atresia (about 15%) may have other structures that did not form normally — their intestine, spleen and portal vein, which goes to the liver.

 In order to survive, babies with biliary atresia need surgery.
-This is usually done in the first two months after birth.
+This is usually done in the first 2 months after birth.
 The goal is to remove any blockage in the ducts outside the liver and create a way for bile to drain straight from their liver into their intestines.
 This surgery is called the Kasai procedure.
-It is named after Dr. Kasai of Sendai, Japan, who developed the surgery in the 1960s.
+It is named after Dr. Morio Kasai of Sendai, Japan, who developed the surgery in the 1960s.

 Without surgery, biliary atresia leads to liver failure.
 A baby with liver failure may be able to have a liver transplant.
 Biliary atresia is the most common reason for liver transplants in children.
 It accounts for nearly half of them.

-Biliary Atresia at Seattle Children’s
+Treating Biliary Atresia

 Babies with biliary atresia need surgery to remove any blockage in the bile ducts outside the liver and create a way for bile to drain straight from their liver into their intestines.
 The surgery is called a Kasai procedure (portoenterostomy).